EOSC-PLATFORM/resource-profile/docs/elementsOfDataSource.rst

      - Description
      - Mandatory

-   * - paymentModel
+   * - researchProductMetadataLicensing
-     - Webpage with the supported payment models and restrictions that apply to each of them.
+     - Metadata Policy for information describing items in the repository: Access and re-use of metadata
      - N
-   * - pricing
+   * - researchProductMetadataAccessPolicies
-     - Webpage with the information on the price scheme for this Resource in case the customer is charged for.
+     - Research Product Metadata Access Policy
      - N